 Course content of online course:

-Each day also includes: Recommended readings, a PDF handout, workbook style questions and contemplation techniques.
+- Each day also includes: Recommended readings, questions and contemplation exercises.

 At the end of the course there will be an optional quiz